KPradeep07/Feature_Selection_Correlation/README.md

 # Feature_Selection_Correlation
-Drooping the faetures based on the Pearsons's Correlation
+Drooping the faetures based on the Pearson Correlation